 INSTABILITY HAZARD: 0 Materials that in themselves are normally stable, even under fire conditions.
 Materials that have an instantaneous power density (product of heat of reaction and reaction rate) at 250°C (482°F) below 0.01 W/mL.
 Materials that do not exhibit an exotherm at temperatures less than or equal to 500°C (932°F) when tested by differential scanning calorimetry.
 1 Materials that in themselves are normally stable, but that can become unstable at elevated temperatures and pressures.
 Materials that have an instantaneous power density (product of heat of reaction and reaction rate) at 250°C (482°F) at or above 0.01 W/mL and below 10 W/mL.
-2 Materials that neadily undergo violent chemical change at elevated temperatures and pressures.
-Materials that have an instantaneous power density (product of heat of reaction and reaction rate) at 250°C (482°F) at or above 0.01 W/mL and below 10 W/mL.
-2 Materials that in themselves are capable of detonation or explosive decomposition or explosive reaction, but that require a strong initiating source or that must be heated under confinement before initiation.
+2 Materials that readily undergo violent chemical change at elevated temperatures and pressures.
+Materials that have an instantaneous power density (product of heat of reaction and reaction rate) at 250°C (482°F) at or above 10 W/mL and below 100W/mL.
+3 Materials that in themselves are capable of detonation or explosive decomposition or explosive reaction, but that require a strong initiating source or that must be heated under confinement before initiation.
+Materials that have an estimated instantaneous power density (product of heat of reaction and reaction rate) at 250°C (482°F) at or above 100 W/mL and below 1000 W/mL.
 Materials that are sensitive to thermal or mechanical shock at elevated temperatures and pressures.
-A Materials that are sensitive to thermal or mechanical shock at elevated temperatures and pressures.
-A Materials that in themselves are readily capable of detonation or explosive decomposition or explosive reaction, but that require a strong initiating source or that must be heated under confinement before initiation.
-Materials that are sensitive to thermal or mechanical shock at elevated temperatures and pressures.
-A Materials that in themselves are readily capable of detonation or explosive decomposition or explosive reaction at normal temperatures and pressures.
-Materials that in themselves are readily capable of detonation or explosive decomposition or explosive reaction at normal temperatures and pressures.
-Materials that have an estimated instantaneous power density (product of heat or reaction reaction rate
+4 Materials that in themselves are readily capable of detonation or explosive decomposition or explosive reaction at normal temperatures and pressures.
+Materials that are sensitive to localized thermal or mechanical shock at normal temperatures and pressures.
+Materials that have an estimated instantaneous power density (product of heat of reaction and reaction rate) at 250°C (482°F) of 1000 W/mL or greater.
 FLAMMABILITY LIMITS IN AIR:

 Much of the information related to fire and explosion is derived from the National Fire Protection Association (NFPA).
 Flash Point: Minimum temperature at which a liquid gives off sufficient vapor to form an ignitable mixture with air near the surface of the liquid or within the test vessel used.
-Autoignition Temperature: Minimum temperature of a solid, liquid, or gas required to initiate or cause self-sustained combustion in air with no other source of ignition.
+Autoignition Temperature; Minimum temperature of a solid, liquid, or gas required to initiate or cause self-sustained combustion in air with no other source of ignition.
 LEL: Lowest concentration of a flammable vapor or gas/air mixture that will ignite and burn with a flame.
 UEL: Highest concentration of a flammable vapor or gas/air mixture that will ignite and burn with a flame.